Pedro-Vital/End-to-end-ML-project-churn-prediction/README.md

 ![MLflow_Model_Registry](./docs/assets/MLflow_Model_Registry.png)

 - On the left of the image is presented the "churn_model" registry, where all trained models are registered.
-The "validation_status" tag shows whether the model has outperformed the previous production model that was replaced.
+The "validation_status" tag indicates whether the model outperformed the model currently in production.
 - On the right of the image is presented the "prod.churn_model" registry, where all the approved models are registered.
 When a newly trained model outperforms the previous `champion` production model, it receives the alias `champion` and the old model loses the alias.
 The `champion` model will serve predictions.

-## Services
+### Services

 To start the containers locally:
 ```bash